Giovanni-Schroevers/pkm-card-maker-back/README.md

-# Pokemon card maker Back-end
+# Pokemon Card Maker Back-end

 As per conventions, commands to run in the terminal are prefixed with `$`.
 This symbol should not be typed.